bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 <!-- b-form-datepicker-dateformat.vue -->
 ```

-The following table sumarizes the valid options for each format property:
+The following table summarizes the valid options for each format property:

 | Property  | Possible values                                              |
 | --------- | ------------------------------------------------------------ |